Hey there! 😊 Thanks so much for being here!

 As a little appetizer, here are 3 facts about Hawai'i:

 - When written correctly, Hawaii is spelled like this: Hawai'i.
-And this is why it is pronounced "Ha-vuhy-ee" - with a brief pause between the two "i"s (I wrote an entire article about the Hawaiian language which also includes a podcast episode here).
+And this is why it is pronounced "Ha-vuhy-ee" - with a brief pause between the two "i"s (I wrote an entire article about the Hawaiian language, find it here).

 - The entire Hawaiian-Emperor Volcanic Mountain Chain would, if projected onto the mainland of the United States, reach from the southern tip of Florida 6.115km/3.800 miles across the country to the south of Alaska.

 - The volcano Haleakalā on Maui is not an extinct, but an active but dormant volcano.
 It is highly probable for it to erupt again in the future.

 If you are intrigued to learn even more about Hawai'i and want to become a sustainable, conscious traveler, I invite you to enroll for this free online class about Hawai'i.